Izmir Travel Guide

 Hagia Sophia at night © Moyan Brenn

 Visitors come to see the sights, haggle in the colourful bazaar, and dine on delicious meals at the many waterfront restaurants.
 Formerly known as Smyrna, Izmir is ancient, dating from around 3,000 BC, but today is thoroughly modern, having been almost obliterated by a fire in 1922 and rebuilt.
-There is still some worthy sightseeing to be done in the city, however, like the 19th-century clock tower, the 18th-century Konak Cami mosque, and an archaeology museum.
+There is still some worthy sightseeing to be done in the city, like the 19th century clock tower, the 18th century Konak Cami mosque, and an archaeology museum.
 A must-see is the city's landmark public elevator, linking Mithatpasa Street with the summit of the hill at Halil Rifat Pasa, from where there is a stunning view across the city and the bay.
 The best way to enjoy Izmir is to join the promenaders in the balmy evening air strolling on the esplanade, or jogging along in a horse-drawn carriage, between Konak Meydan and Alsancak.

-Like any modern city and holiday destination, Izmir has its share of shopping centres, and here the best stores are to be found lining the Kordon Promenades in Alsancak, Karsiyaka and Cumhuriyet Avenue.
-Visitors, however, do better to head for the atmospheric old district with its narrow streets and hidden doorways.
+Like any modern city and holiday destination, Izmir has its share of shopping centres, and here the best stores are to be found lining the Kordon Promenades in Alsancak, Karsiyaka, and Cumhuriyet Avenue.
+Visitors, however, would do better to head for the atmospheric old district with its narrow streets and hidden doorways.
 There are bustling markets in Konak Square and Kemeraltý.
-There is a larger mall called Forum in nearby Bornova.
-Shopping here is a fascinating experience, and you can buy anything from antiques and dried figs (for which Izmir is famous), to fine jewellery, hand-made shoes and a variety of clothing.
+There is a larger mall called the Forum in nearby Bornova.
+Shopping here is a fascinating experience, and you can buy anything from antiques and dried figs (for which Izmir is famous), to fine jewellery, hand-made shoes, and a variety of clothing.

 Holidaymakers will find that the nightlife in Izmir can be as hectic or as sedate as you wish.
 Most of the after dark action for visitors is centred on the Kordon Boyu, Passport Pier and Karsiyaka, where nightclubs and bars stay open until the early hours.
 1448 Sokak in Alsancak has a number of clubs, and is a popular area for gay nightlife.
 More cultural entertainment is on offer too, like performances of the Aegean Philharmonic Orchestra.
 The city is particularly lively during the annual International Arts Festival, which takes place between June and July, and the carnival-like International Fare at the end of August.